migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 Version: '5.7.24'  socket: '/var/lib/mysql/mysql.sock'  port: 3306  MySQL Community Server (GPL)
 ```

-Finally, checking the mounted NFS volume on the MySQL Pod, it's clear that we have the same data from the *source cluster* attached.
+Finally, checking the mounted NFS volume on the MySQL Pod.
+Running `df -h` on the destination MySQL pod, we can expect to see roughly the same amount of `Use%` on each side, since the same NFS export from the *source cluster* is mounted to the new Pod.

 ```
 $ oc exec -n mysql-persistent mysql-1-k985t -- /bin/bash -c df -h